-Nikolay D., born in 1930, remembered: “All the Jews were gathered on one street where they lived for a couple of months.
-They had yellow circles on their backs to mark that they were Jews.
-I am not sure that children had that as well, but I remember seeing such signs on the adults.
-After a while the pits were dug.
-As far as I heard, they were Jews themselves who dug them.
+Nikolay D., born in 1930: “All the Jews were gathered on one street, where they lived for a couple of months.
+They had yellow circles on their backs to mark them out as Jews.
+I am not sure that the children were marked as well, but I remember seeing these signs on the adults.
+After a while, the pits were dug.
+As far as I know, it was the Jews themselves who dug them.
 Once the pits were ready, the Jews were shot.
-I didn’t see the shooting myself, but I could hear the submachine gunshots and childrens’ screams.
+I didn’t see the shooting myself, but I could hear the gunfire and children's screams.
 (Testimony N°665, interviewed in Krucha, on July 11, 2013).

 Krucha is located about 64 km northwest of Mogilev.
 The first record of a Jewish community goes back to the early 19th century.
-In 1841, there were 123 Jews and by 1908 the numbers increased to 805.
-The majority of Jews were artisans or lived off of agriculture.
-There were also those who were engaged in small trade; there were 13 shops owned by Jews.
-There was a synagogue, a cheder, and a Jewish cemetery.
-According to the census in 1920, about 300 Jews lived in the village, comprising 50 percent of the total population.
-However, due to relocation in the 1930’s, the Jewish population decreased.
-The village was occupied by Germans on July 8, 1941.
-Before the German arrival, a number of Jews managed to leave Krucha, leaving approximately 120 Jews behind.
+In 1841, there were 123 Jewish inhabitants and by 1908 the numbers had increased to 805.
+The majority of Jews were artisans or worked in agriculture.
+Some were engaged in small trade; there were 13 shops owned by Jews.
+There was a synagogue, a cheder and a Jewish cemetery.
+According to the 1920 census, about 300 Jews lived in the village, comprising 50 percent of the total population.
+However, due to relocation in the 1930s, the Jewish population decreased.
+The village was occupied by German forces on July 8, 1941.
+Before the Germans' arrival, a number of Jews managed to leave Krucha, leaving approximately 120 behind.

-Shortly after the German arrival, all Jews were marked.
-Three months later, in late September or early October 1941, an opened ghetto was established, but it did not exist for long time.
-The liquidation of the ghetto was conducted on October 10, 1941 by the Wehrmacht soldiers with the help of local police.
-On this day, 114 Jews were shot.
-According to the local witness, the Jews were not taken directly from the ghetto.
-The day of the shooting the Jews were rounded up on the edge of the village in a clay quarry, before that the Germans searched their houses and guarded them while on the way to the gathering place.
+Shortly after the German arrival, all the Jewish residents were marked.
+Three months later, in late September or early October 1941, an open ghetto was established, but it did not exist for long time.
+The liquidation of the ghetto was conducted on October 10, 1941, by Wehrmacht soldiers with the help of local police.
+That day, 114 Jews were shot.
+According to a local witness, the Jews were not taken directly from the ghetto.
+The day of the shooting, the Jews were rounded up on the edge of the village in a clay quarry.
+Beforehand, the Germans searched their houses and guarded them.
 There were women, men and children among the victims.
-Then they took one Jewish family after another toward the forest.
-On the clearing there were two pits dug in advance by requisitioned locals.
+One Jewish family after another was then taken towards the forest.
+In a clearing, two pits had been dug in advance by requisitioned locals.
 The Jews were forced to undress and shot in these pits.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?